-- A The Company must be led by an effective and entrepreneurial board which has full OO 2 responsibility for all aspects of the Company's business and whose role is to promote the long-term sustainable success of the Company. - B The Board must establish the Company's purpose, strategy and values, and satisfy OO 1 itself that these and its culture reflect the needs of all those it serves.
-All directors must act with integrity, lead by example and promote the desired culture. - C The Board's leadership and approach to transparency and governance must engender OO 3 trust in the Company and ensures accountability for their actions. - D The Board should ensure that the necessary resources are in place for the Company to meet its objectives and measure performance against them.
+- A The Company must be led by an effective and entrepreneurial board which has full responsibility OO 2 for all aspects of the Company's business and whose role is to promote the long-term sustainable success of the Company. - B The Board must establish the Company's purpose, strategy and values, and satisfy itself that OO 1 these and its culture reflect the needs of all those it serves.
+All directors must act with integrity, lead by example and promote the desired culture. - C The Board's leadership and approach to transparency and governance must engender trust in OO 3 the Company and ensures accountability for their actions. - D The Board should ensure that the necessary resources are in place for the Company to meet its objectives and measure performance against them.
 The Board should also establish a framework of prudent and effective controls, which enable risk to be assessed and managed. - E The Board should ensure that workforce policies and practices are consistent with the Company's values and support its long-term sustainable success.
 The workforce should be able to raise any matters of concern.

-- 1.1 The Board must develop and promote the Company's purpose in consultation with a OP 1.1 wide range of stakeholders and reflecting its role as a provider of an essential public service. - 1.2 The Board must ensure that the Company's strategy, values and culture are consistent OP 1.2 with its purpose - 1.3 The Board must monitor and assess the Company's values and culture to satisfy itself OP 1.3 that behaviour throughout the business is aligned with the Company's purpose.
-Where and the Board finds misalignment the Board take corrective action.
-The Company's AIR 1.4 must: - explain the Board's activities and any corrective action taken; - include an annual statement from the Board focusing on how the Company has set its aspirations and performed for all those it serves; and - include an explanation of the Company's approach to investing in and rewarding its workforce.
+- 1.1 The Board must develop and promote the Company's purpose in consultation with a wide range OP 1.1 of stakeholders and reflecting its role as a provider of an essential public service. - 1.2 The Board must ensure that the Company's strategy, values and culture are consistent with its OP 1.2 purpose - 1.3 The Board must monitor and assess the Company's values and culture to satisfy itself that OP 1.3 behaviour throughout the business is aligned with the Company's purpose.
+Where the Board and 1.4 finds misalignment the Board take corrective action.
+The Company's AIR must: - explain the Board's activities and any corrective action taken; - include an annual statement from the Board focusing on how the Company has set its aspirations and performed for all those it serves; and - include an explanation of the Company's approach to investing in and rewarding its workforce.